Turn Anonymous Stakeholders into Engaged Capital Market Relationships

 Final Thought

-A well-designed investor conversion funnel turns anonymous website visits into trackable relationships.
-This allows your investor relations to nurture these relationships and ultimately drive capital-market outcomes.
-By applying the same sales-funnel-thinking used in marketing to investor relations, public companies can build a dynamic engine for investor and analyst engagement.
+A well-designed capital market conversion funnel turns anonymous stakeholders into trackable relationships.
+This allows your capital markets program to nurture these relationships and ultimately drive outcomes.
+Companies should apply the same sales-funnel-thinking to build a dynamic engine for investor and analyst engagement.

-If your company is unsure of whether it has a functional investor conversion funnel, or needs help to deploy one, we can help.
+If your company is unsure of whether it has a functional capital markets conversion funnel, or needs help to deploy one, we can help.
 MCI’s Digital and Artificial Intelligence Technologies Services will ensure you are maximizing your potential engagement with the market.

 Frequently Asked Questions

-An investor conversion funnel is a defined system and process that converts anonymous stakeholders in the capital markets into engaged participants.
+A capital markets conversion funnel is a defined system and process that converts anonymous stakeholders into engaged participants.
 It applies to prospective investors, sell-side analysts, retail brokers, corporate access teams, sales desks, media and other actors in the capital markets who may ultimately drive investment, coverage or access.

-Why do companies need an investor conversion funnel?
+Why do companies need a capital markets conversion funnel?

 A failure to convert anonymous stakeholders into engaged participants weakens your company’s capital-markets program and, by extension, harms your company’s market value.
 It also degrades the company’s pool of engaged contacts that are needed in the event of a proxy challenge brought on by an activist shareholder or other entity.
 A company’s engaged investor pool is a critical differentiator during a proxy contest.